Clearsprings Ready Homes

 Clearsprings Ready Homes is a British company which provides housing services, primarily for the Home Office.
 Clearsprings have operated all asylum seeker housing in Wales since 2012, and have also operated asylum seeker housing in England.
+They are responsible for housing 30,000 asylum seekers in Southern England, London, and Wales.

+Founded in 1999 by Graham King, the company reached an annual turnover of more than £1 billion in 2023, and in 2024 recorded profits of more than £180 million.
+King is one of the 350 richest people in the United Kingdom.

 Accommodation and services provided by Clearsprings have been repeatedly investigated and criticised for their poor quality, with some asylum seekers living in what has been described as "dire living conditions".

 History

 Clearsprings Ready Homes is a subsidiary of Clearsprings (Management) Ltd. and was previously part of Clearel Limited.
 It was founded in 1999 by Graham King.

 In 2007, Clearsprings won a contract to operate Approved Premises for people on bail – it subsequently opened more than 160 housing units.
 The company was accused of failing to properly consult local councils about their accommodation.
 In 2015 the company was investigated by HM Revenue and Customs relating to its taxes; it later paid more than £200,000 in a settlement.
 Clearsprings were also fined £60,000 in 2021 for offences relating to a property in Newport which included failing to maintain fire alarms.

 The company's directors were paid £7 million in dividends in 2021 as they reported a £4.4 million annual profit, and nearly £28 million in 2022, as company profits increased to more than £28 million.
 Profits increased in 2023 to £62 million with an annual turnover in excess of £1 billion, and more than £180 million in 2024.
+Clearsprings Ready Homes' contracts with the Home Office mandate that they pay back profits of more than 5%.

 Despite agreements between local councils in the United Kingdom to not outbid each other for temporary accommodation, in 2023 several authorities complained that the Home Office was preferentially providing housing to Clearsprings Ready Homes, who paid more for accommodation than local councils.

 Graham King was named as one of the 350 richest people in the United Kingdom in 2024, with a net worth of £750 million.
 He, and Clearsprings Ready Homes, were criticised in 2024 after the company paid £16 million to a company not registered in the United Kingdom, which some suggested could be an offshore company intended to avoid paying tax.
 King's net worth surpassed £1 billion in 2025.